MississaugaCoding/mississaugacoding.github.io/_posts/2015-08-25-html-css-js-intro-session2.md

 _alert()_ is a JavaScript function.

 Another built-in function is _getElementById()_

-- fetches an HTML element from our page so we can do something to it, e.g. style it dynamicallyAnother
+- fetches an HTML element from our page so we can do something to it, e.g. to style it dynamically

 {% highlight javascript %}
 var myElem = document.getElementById('mytext');
+myElem.style.fontSize = '50px';
 {% endhighlight %}

 Note: